prascle/CloudComPy/sphinxDoc/userEntities.rst

    :literal:
    :code: python

-the common vertices of the sub-meshes can be accessed with :py:meth:`~.cloudComPy.ccSubMesh.getAssociatedCloud`. the number of triangles in a sub-mesh can be obtained with :py:meth:`~.cloudComPy.ccSubMesh.size`.
+The common vertices of the sub-meshes can be accessed with :py:meth:`~.cloudComPy.ccSubMesh.getAssociatedCloud`.
+The number of triangles in a sub-mesh can be obtained with :py:meth:`~.cloudComPy.ccSubMesh.size`.
-The find the vertices associated to the triangles of a sub-mesh use :py:meth:`~.cloudComPy.ccSubMesh.getTriangleVertIndexes`.
+To find the vertices associated to the triangles of a sub-mesh use :py:meth:`~.cloudComPy.ccSubMesh.getTriangleVertIndexes`.

 .. include:: ../tests/test060.py
    :start-after: #---subMesh02-begin